WayPointVenturesOrg/coursewarelibrary/ENU/55349AC/Labs/Mod06/0601-Implement a Web Application Proxy.md

 2. On the taskbar, select **Microsoft Edge**.

-3. In the web address box, enter **`https://lon-svr1.contoso.com`** and then press Enter.
+3. In the web address box, enter **`https://lon-svr1.contoso.com`** and then select Enter.

 4. When you receive a Windows Security prompt, enter **Contoso\\susan** for the user name and **Pa55w.rd** for the password, and then select **OK**.

 5. Verify that the default Internet Information webpage for **LON-SVR1** opens.

-6. Close **Microsoft Edge** and sign out of **LON-CL1**.
+6. Close **Microsoft Edge**, and then sign out of **LON-CL1**.

-**Results:** After completing this exercise, you will have verified that external users are able to access the internal application through the Web Application Proxy.
+**Results:** After completing this exercise, you'll have verified that external users are able to access the internal application through the Web Application Proxy.